mikro-orm/mikro-orm/docs/docs/logging.md

 ### Using a custom logger

-We can provide our own logger function via the `logger` option:
+You can provide your own logger function via the `logger` option:

 ```ts
 return MikroORM.init({